 Wool Sources

-When we talk about wool for athletic performance clothing, we are talking about merino wool.
+When we talk about wool for athletic performance clothing, we mean merino wool.
 Merino wool is a fiber grown by merino sheep, which are a rugged breed that evolved to withstand extreme temperatures in mountainous terrain.
-Merino sheep are most commonly raised in Australia and New Zealand, where they can withstand temperatures from five to 90 degrees Fahrenheit with their warm yet lightweight and breathable fleece.
+Merino sheep commonly come from Australia and New Zealand, where they can withstand temperatures from five to 90 degrees Fahrenheit with their warm yet lightweight and breathable fleece.
 This fleece creates a fine, lightweight fiber that is much softer and more breathable than traditional wool — so you won’t feel like you are running around in an itchy turtleneck.

 Why You Should Trust Us

 The iRunFar team has been running in different types of clothing for decades.
 We’ve run in everything from cotton socks to shirts made from fully synthetic materials, and the material many of us keep coming back to is wool.
-Some of our testers, especially those prone to partaking in multiday fastpacking trips or long road trips where laundry doesn’t get done regularly, will turn their noses up at anything not made of wool and have assembled running wardrobes consisting entirely of wool or wool-blend pieces of clothing.
+Some of our testers, especially those who regularly go on multiday fastpacking trips or long road trips where laundry doesn’t get done regularly, will turn their noses up at anything not made of wool and have assembled running wardrobes consisting entirely of wool or wool-blend pieces of clothing.

-Some items in this guide have been in our testers’ wardrobes for years, getting replaced repeatedly as shirts and socks get worn out, and some items were new to everyone.
+Some items in this guide have been in our testers’ wardrobes for years, and some are new to everyone.
 We took a variety of wool pieces out in the deserts and mountains of the American West, the mountains of Oregon, and the varied and often wet terrain of New Zealand to test them for comfort, durability, breathability, and potentially, most importantly, the stink factor.
 Many items that made it into this guide have been used on several multiday outings to observe how to perform after multiple days of continuous wear.
 One of the biggest draws of wool clothing is its ability to ward off smells, and we wanted to make sure we could wear any items we recommend multiple times without them developing a stench.

 Frequently Asked Questions about Wool Apparel for Running